sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui-schema-custom/cp-aibus-dox-ui-schema-custom.md

 ### Activate schema

 Once you have added all fields, the schema needs to be activated so that it can be used to extract information from documents.
-Right now, the schema has the status `PASSIVE`, indicating that it cannot be used yet.
+Right now, the schema has the status `DRAFT`, indicating that it cannot be used yet.

 To activate the schema, click **Activate**.